 {\bf \textit{Comparison with recent literature and further prospects}}.
 A few weeks before we put this work on arXiv, another arXiv pre-publication was published (\cite{RenWang}) in which the authors introduce, on the space of probability measures, a Dirichlet form whose construction has some similarities with the construction of the rearranged SHE that we introduce here.
 Note that the results of the two papers do not overlap, but an in-depth study would be necessary to link the two constructions more properly.
 In short, the work \cite{RenWang} aims at projecting on the space of probability measures a Gaussian measure constructed on an $L^2$ space of random variables and then at considering, under this measure, the Dirichlet form generated by the Riemannian metric on ${\mathcal P}_2({\mathbb R}^d)$ (with $d \geq 1$).
 For example, in $1d$, this Gaussian measure can be the invariant measure of the SHE driven by a cylindrical white noise.
 Although this example (in $1d$) does not fit our assumptions (since we need the noise to be coloured), it is worth noting that, if we had to write formally the generator of the rearranged SHE in this case, it would be different from the one computed in \cite[Theorem 4.1]{RenWang}.
-This observation demonstrates that, even though it shares some similarities with our work, the construction achieved in \cite{RenWang} leads to a distinct process.
-In this respect, we also point out that the choice of the cylindrical noise in \cite{RenWang} raises some difficulties in the identification of the domain of the generator, which are reminiscent of our need to colour the noise (see \cite[Remark 4.1]{RenWang}).
-Last but not least, it is clear that we will come back to the connection with PDEs in a future contribution.

-We also point out that our construction based on the Lie-Trotter-Kato formula has a simple particle interpretation.
+We also highlight that our construction has a simple particle interpretation.